-A few weeks ago, I had the privilege of watching the U.S.N.S Comfort arrive in New York Harbor.
-It was an equally sad and uplifting moment for me as an American, one of many over the past month.
+In March, I had the privilege of watching the U.S.N.S Comfort arrive in New York Harbor.
+It was an equally sad and uplifting moment for me as an American, one of many over the past year.
 Like many of us at moments during this strange time of quarantine, it may have taken some time for the ship itself to be led to its highest and best use.
 While there were days when the ship seemed to lack for patients, it ultimately was refitted to treat an overflow of COVID-19 patients and provided needed beds for many New Yorkers.
-Today, the ship is also taking patients from New Jersey and Pennsylvania, providing relief to other overwhelmed hospital systems.
+Since then, the ship has ended its mission after treating over 180 patients.
 In some ways, we’ve all been in the Comfort’s space this past month, ready to be a useful contributor to our businesses, our families, and our community, but in need of an adjustment to the requirements of our new circumstances.

 While our global community continues its journey through the pandemic crisis, at Exenta we continue to be impressed by the resilience of our internal teams and by the innovative spirit of our clients.
 In a timeframe better measured in hours than days, we seamlessly transitioned all our NYC-based employees to remote work without any disruption to production systems or client support.
 Through the course of normal daily conversations with clients we learned that many were pivoting production to design and manufacture masks and other forms of PPE.
 The creativity and generosity of the fashion and sewn goods industry in these challenging times is an inspiration to many.

 As we all begin to look forward to some gradual return to a new type of normalcy and navigate a way back to the businesses we love, Exenta has curated a selection of resources on topics of relevance to our industry.
 We will update the resources below on a weekly basis, so check back regularly for more guidance on how our industry will get back to work!